Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/decentralized-renderer/decentralized-renderer-react-template.md

 1. Open `application/index.tsx` file and edit the `documents` property of the `App` component to suit your needs (provide any document that is available locally, whether it's a javascript, JSON or typescript document).
 1. Start your renderer: `npm run dev`
 1. Start the local application: `npm run example:application`
-1. Head to `http://localhost:3010/`.
-You should see the configured documents during step 1.
+1. Head to `http://localhost:3010/`, you should see the configured documents during step 1.

 ## Testing the templates in vanilla HTML

 1. Start your renderer: `npm run dev`
 1. Start the local HTML: `npm run example:html`
-1. Head to `http://localhost:8080/`.
-You should see a button to render document and hit it.
+1. Head to `http://localhost:8080/`, you should see a button to render document and hit it.

 ## End-to-end and visualisation test